breiti78/craftbeerpiLCD/README.md

-i# LCD add-on for CraftBeerPi 3
+# LCD add-on for CraftBeerPi 3

 With this add-on you can display your Brewing steps temperatures on a 20x4 i2c LCD Display.
 There are 2 different modes: